A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Long-Short Term Memory Autoencoder

 This formulation of LSTM for multiband photometry provides two primary advantages: \begin{enumerate}

-\item LSTM is capable of learning long-term dependencies through the gating mechanisms and $\mathcal{C}_\lambda$ which prevents the rapid decay of gradients, making it a useful tool for analyzing photometric data.
-This capability is important as photometric datasets are imbalanced.
-For example, any given field will not have the same number of WDs as MS stars, and most likely will be dominated by MS stars.
-A traditional RNN would struggle to retain information about less common types of stars, say blue stragglers, due to its short memory span.
-An LSTM can remember the unique SED shape of a blue straggler and apply a distinct weight to it amongst a dominating sample of stars that consist of similar properties \item Photometric data are susceptible to noise.
+\item {The gates compute input-dependent, per-sample reweighting, allowing the model to emphasize the most informative wavelength regions for each star.
+A white dwarf will tend to up-weight blue-sensitive features driven by $g$ and $r$ and down-weight the redder bands, while a cool main-sequence (MS) star will shift its weights towards $i$ and $y$.
+This capability is important as photometric datasets are imbalanced, dominated by a MS majority.
+For a rare blue straggler, high weights will be assigned to both the blue and red ends to capture its SED shape.
+The gates are able to mitigate majority-class bias, capturing distinct SED shapes across diverse stellar types in a heavily imbalanced dataset.} \item Photometric data are susceptible to noise.
 The gating mechanisms allow the LSTM to learn what information is important to retain and what information is not, making it robust to noise.
 This is important for training a model on real, observational data that is riddled with measurement uncertainties and distortions. \end{enumerate}

 In the case of unlabeled photometric data, training a standard LSTM is not feasible because of the absence of labels necessary for supervised learning.
 However, LSTM units can be used in an unsupervised manner when paired with an autoencoder.